 On this page:

-- The Incinerator Gallery will host two exhibitions from Friday, 20 January to Sunday, 12 February: Convergent Pathologies which explores the experiences of transgender and gender diverse people living with mental illness, and Beautiful Women which celebrates the contributions LGBTIQ women who have made to challenging narrow definitions of femineity and perfection.
+For 2017 Midsumma, the Incinerator Gallery held two exhibitions from Friday, 20 January to Sunday, 12 February: Convergent Pathologies which explores the experiences of transgender and gender diverse people living with mental illness, and Beautiful Women which celebrates the contributions LGBTIQ women who have made to challenging narrow definitions of femineity and perfection.

-- March with us under the GOWEST banner at the annual Pride March on Sunday, 29 January.
-Email email@example.com to register.
+We also marched under the GOWEST banner at the annual Pride March on Sunday, 29 January.

 In 2016, we hosted a screening of the critically-acclaimed Australian documentary Gayby Baby (PG), an intimate and sometimes humorous insight into the lives of children growing up with same-sex parents.

 This event was in support of International Day Against Homophobia, Biphobia, Intersexism and Transphobia (17 May).

 In January 2016 we hosted the photographic exhibition All you need is love at the Incinerator Gallery.

 The exhibition featured photos from Lisa White's In Bed Project, celebrating the love and diversity of families in our community who may not meet the heteronormative idea of what a family looks like.